Royal Huisman to take on Holland Jachtbouw facility

 The facility, which entered the ownership of the Port of Amsterdam on May 14, will now be leased to Royal Huisman, which will dedicate the yard to its future new-build and refit projects.

-The move means Royal Huisman will become the second superyacht builder to join the Port of Amsterdam alongside Feadship Royal van Lent, which opened in 2016.
+The move means Royal Huisman will become the second superyacht builder to join the Port of Amsterdam alongside Feadship Royal van Lent.